Emirate of Bukhara: Foreign relations

 Bukhara initially resisted Russian expansion into Central Asia, but would become a Russian protectorate.

 Economy

-During the late nineteenth and early twentieth centuries, the majority of the Emirate's exports consisted primarily of cotton, wool, silk and related products, wool and oils.
-Bukhara was also considered the center of the Central Asian astrakhan trade, obtained from the skin of karakul sheep.
+During the late 19th and early 20th centuries, the majority of the Emirate's exports consisted primarily of cotton, wool, silk and related products, wool and oils.
+Bukhara was also considered the center of the Central Asian Astrakhan trade, obtained from the skin of karakul sheep.
 These skins were brought from around the breeding regions in neighbouring Karakul, Chorjou, Karki, Karshi, Khorezm and Afghanistan.

-Trade for the most part largely interacted with western nations, predominantly the Russian Empire, the United Kingdom, France, Italy, Germany (and its predecessor states) and in later years, the United States of America.
+Trade for the most part largely interacted with western nations, predominantly: the Russian Empire, the United Kingdom, France, Italy, Germany (and its predecessor states) and in later years, the United States of America.